dhai-seminar/dhai-seminar.github.io/seminar-ai-justice.md

 ============================

 The [Abeona-ENS-OBVIA Chair of Karine Gentelet](https://observatoire-ia.ulaval.ca/karine-gentelet-nouvelle-titulaire-de-la-chaire-abeona-ens-obvia-intelligence-artificielle-et-justice-sociale/) is organizing a series of 3 graduate seminars on artificial intelligence and social justice.
 These seminars will be organized online from January to April 2021.
-There will be one session in English and two in French.
+There will be some sessions in English and some in French.
 The aim of these seminars is to unite graduate students from various disciplines and allow them to engage in a dialogue surrounding the societal challenges we’re facing in light of the ubiquitous presence of artificial intelligence in our everyday lives.
 To this effect, we have come up with five different themes:

 1. Sovereignty Empowerment and Technological Activism
 2. Human rights by, in and for design